 Choosing a Style

 The style used depends on the subject you are working in.
-Visit your subject portal to find out what referencing style you should be using.
+Visit your Subject Portal or Paper Outline to find out what referencing style you should be using.

 Use a Consistent Style

 Using a consistent format helps the reader to properly identify and locate the works you cited.
 For example, being familiar with the conventions of the referencing style used in your course reading lists will make it easier to search the readings, as you'll clearly recognise which part of the citation should be entered for a title search.

 Referencing Style Manuals and Guides